 The post-master’s program leading to a Certificate of Advanced Study is offered for those who seek further specialization in a particular aspect of library or information science.
 Those entering the program prepare for a level of competency beyond that provided by the master’s degree.
 The program enables the professional to satisfy continuing education goals or requirements and enables individuals to update their knowledge and skills.

-Admission requirements: Master’s program requirements apply, with consideration given to prior study and academic record, letters of recommendation, career interests and objectives, and any prior professional experience.
+Admission requirements: Master’s program requirements apply, with consideration given to prior study and academic record, standardized entrance examination scores, letters of recommendation, career interests and objectives, and any prior professional experience.
 An interview with a department representative designated by the chair is strongly recommended before or at the time of initial enrollment for course work.

 Program requirements: The program may be completed in two terms/semesters of full-time study or extended over a longer period.